kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/fubumvc-validation-and-re-hydrating-the-view.md

 I defined a RequestModel for the GET, a ViewModel which might contain reference data, and an InputModel which is POSTed back to the server.

 The reference data is the kicker.
-I really don’t want to post all the reference data back to the server when most of my posts will be fine.
-On more complex pages, it’s just difficult to do.
-However, once on the server, it’s tricky to marshal the user’s input data over to the GET method.
-I also don’t want my GET method to have to deal with the possibility of Input model data showing up as parameters.
+I really don't want to post all the reference data back to the server when most of my posts will be fine.
+On more complex pages, it's just difficult to do.
+However, once on the server, it's tricky to marshal the user's input data over to the GET method.
+I also don't want my GET method to have to deal with the possibility of Input model data showing up as parameters.

-Here’s some non working code I threw together to see how I liked my idea.
+Here's some non working code I threw together to see how I liked my idea.

     public FooEditViewModel Execute(FooEditRequestModel request)
     {